 Uniqueness of solutions for (51) then follows from the uniqueness of solutions of Helmholtz transmission problems with constant coefficients.
 It is not clear if the result holds for the general case.
-This remains as an open problem, therefore the need of Assumption 3.6.
+This remains as an open problem, therefore the need of Assumption 3.5.

-Lemma 3.8 (Uniqueness).
-Provided that Assumption 3.6 holds, there exists at most one solution to Problem 3.1 and Problem 3.2.
+Lemma 3.7 (Uniqueness).
+Provided that Assumption 3.5 holds, there exists at most one solution to Problem 3.1.

 Proof.
 We will prove the result for the first-kind formulation in Problem 3.1.
-The same idea applies for Problem 3.2.
 We study the operator equation